Source code for rios.applier

 [docs] def setOptionForImagename(self, option, imagename, value): """ Set the given option specifically for the given imagename.
 This method is for internal use only.
 If you wish to set a particular attribute, use the corresponding 'set' method. """ if imagename is None: setattr(self, option, value) else: if option not in self.optionsByImage: self.optionsByImage[option] = {} self.optionsByImage[option][imagename] = value

-[docs] def setLoggingStream(self, loggingstream): """ Set the rios logging stream to the given file-like object. """ self.loggingstream = loggingstream
+[docs] def setLoggingStream(self, loggingstream): """ Set the rios logging stream to the given file-like object.
+This is now deprecated (v2.0.0), and has no effect.
+The loggingstream is no longer used within RIOS. """ msg = "The loggingstream is deprecated and ignored (v2.0.0)" rioserrors.deprecationWarning(msg) self.loggingstream = loggingstream

 [docs] def setOverlap(self, overlap): """ Set the overlap to the given value.
 Overlap is a number of pixels, and is somewhat mis-named.
-It refers to the amount of margin added to each block of input, so that the blocks will overlap, hence the actual amount of overlap is really more like double this value (allowing for odd and even numbers, etc).
+It refers to the amount of margin added to each block of input, so that the blocks will overlap, hence the actual amount of overlap is really double this value.
 The margin can result in pixels which are outside the extent of the given input images.
 These pixels will be filled with the null value for that input file, or zero if no null value is set on that file. """ self.overlap = overlap

 [docs] def setOutputDriverName(self, drivername, imagename=None): """ Set the output driver name to the given GDAL shortname.
 Note that the GDAL creation options have defaults suitable only for the default driver, so if one sets the output driver, then the creation options should be reviewed too.
 In more recent versions of RIOS, the addition of driver-specific default creation options ($RIOS_DFLT_CREOPT_<driver>) allows for multiple default creation options to be set up. """ self.setOptionForImagename('drivername', imagename, drivername)